thatlarrypearson/telemetry-obd/README.md

                         Settings directory path.
 Defaults to './config'.
   --full_cycles FULL_CYCLES
                         The number of full cycles before a new output file is started.
 Default is 50.
+  --timeout TIMEOUT     The number seconds before the current command times out.
+Default is 0.5 seconds.
   --logging             Turn on logging in python-obd library.
+Default is off.
+  --no_fast             When on, commands for every request will be unaltered with potentially long timeouts when
+                        the car doesn't respond promptly or at all.
+When off (fast is on), commands are optimized before being sent to the car.
+A timeout is added at the end of the command.
 Default is off.
   --verbose             Turn verbose output on.
 Default is off.
 PS C:\Users\human\src\telemetry-obd>
 ```